-We started the “Kid Nicholas Going Gold 4 Kids” Founding Hope Program with the American Childhood Cancer Organization to raise awareness of childhood cancer and much needed support for families living with childhood cancer.
+We started the “Kid Nicholas Going Gold 4 Kids” Founding Hope Program with the American Childhood Cancer Organization to raise awareness of childhood cancer and much-needed support for families living with childhood cancer.
 I sincerely hope you will join my family and other advocates across the country to bring awareness to the reality of childhood cancer.

 It is hard to imagine what I felt.
-It was if someone took my breath away and I found myself struggling just to breathe.
+It was as if someone took my breath away and I found myself struggling just to breathe.
 As parents, we don’t have the luxury of falling apart, and I quickly rallied to ask about the x-ray done on September 26 when I was told my son was constipated.
 They pulled the x-ray and the mass was in the same place that they misdiagnosed as constipation.

 We were transported to Goryeb Children’s Hospital in Morristown and were met by our pediatric oncology doctor and Nicholas began treatment with surgery and chemotherapy.
 We had finally found, after 3 months, the source of our son’s pain.
 His first seven rounds of chemotherapy failed to completely eradicate his tumor and he had an additional four courses of high dose chemotherapy.
 It was very hard on Nicholas and our entire family.
-I am happy to report that my son is one year in remission and we pray that he remains cancer free.
+I am happy to report that my son is one year in remission and we pray that he remains cancer-free.

 Unfortunately, that is not the end of the story.
 Our lives will never be the same.
-Our son and the estimated 16,000 thousand children diagnosed last year across the country, are treated with very toxic high-dose chemotherapy at a time in life when young bodies are growing.
+Our son and the estimated 16,000 thousand children diagnosed last year across the country are treated with very toxic high-dose chemotherapy at a time in life when young bodies are growing.
 Long-term late-effects from treatment (heart problems, growth problems, endocrine problems, etc.) affect 2/3 of children diagnosed with cancer.

-We are forever grateful to everyone who helped us along the way and are committed to giving back.
+I tell you our story so that you can see that we need to raise awareness about childhood cancer.
+We also need to support families along the way.
+We could not have done this alone.
+Our son suffered for three months before getting relief because childhood cancer can sometimes mimic other diseases and often goes undiagnosed until it has progressed.We are forever grateful to everyone who helped us along the way and are committed to giving back.
 Through our Founding Hope Program, Kid Nicholas Going Gold 4 Kids, with the American Childhood Cancer Organization, we are here to help because kids can’t fight cancer alone.
 Our mission is to help families, who have a child battling cancer, with bills, food and raising more awareness for childhood cancer

 The “Kid Nicholas Going Gold 4 Kids” Founding Hope Program recently inspired a bipartisan resolution sponsored by Senator Steve Oroho (R-Sussex, Warren, Morris) to promote education and awareness about childhood cancer was passed by the New Jersey Senate.
 Senator Oroho’s SJR-49 designates the third week in September as “Go Gold for Kids with Cancer Awareness Week.”
 You can read the full article here.

 We are the voices for our children.
 Please join us in raising awareness and funds to help support families like ours.
-We ask you to Go Gold®
+We ask you to Go Gold®!

 Nicholas DaSilva (survivor) and the DaSilva Family